SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 #### Wilks

 The Wilks score was developed as a method of comparing the relative strengths of lifters across multiple weight classes and genders.
 It is effectively a "power to weight ratio" used to score performance within competitive Powerlifting.
+Although lean muscle mass is an enormous component in determining a lifter's ability to generate force, other factors also influence this:

+ - Muscle fibre diameter
+ - Actin : Myosin ratio within muscle fibres
+ - Motor Neuron Recruitment, which is heavily influenced by adrenaline
+ - Angle of interplay between tendons and attached bones (with can vary significantly as muscles grow throughout an athlete's career)

 {:refdef: style="text-align: center;"}
 <img src="{{site.url}}/{{site.baseurl}}/assets/WilksPlot.png">